AndZapCod/AndZapCod.github.io/_posts/2022-02-23-HTB-Starting-Point-Meow.md

 ```

 **Flags:**\\
-`-p` Specify the port number that will be scaned in this case 23\\
+`-p` Specify the port number that will be scanned in this case 23\\
-`-sC` Will run the default scripts used by nmap to detect posible weaknesses\\
+`-sC` Will run the default scripts used by Nmap to detect possible weaknesses\\
 `-sV` Will scan in order to get information about versions of the services
 {: .notice }